 Basic skills of crisis counseling along with understanding of when to refer individuals or situations to medical, social, or supervisory resources.

-Ability to present information clearly and concisely.
+Ability to communicate goals and present information clearly and concisely orally and in writing.

 Experience working with CRM database.

 Experience managing a team in a remote working environment (no office setting).